rolandomar/stheno/README.md

 Copyright 2012 Rolando Martins, CRACS & INESC-TEC, DCC/FCUP

-This project includes software developed during the PhD of Rolando Martins at CRACS & INESC-TEC, DCC/FCUP, with the collaboration of Prof. Priya Narasimhan and her research group at Carnegie Mellon University.
+This project includes software developed during the PhD of Rolando Martins, supervised by Fernando da Silva and Luis Lopes, at CRACS & INESC-TEC, DCC/FCUP, with the collaboration of Prof. Priya Narasimhan and her research group at Carnegie Mellon University.

 This software contains code derived from ACE(tm), which is copyrighted by Douglas C. Schmidt and his research group at Washington University,